fullmetalbrackets/blog/src/pages/blog/setup-a-samba-share-on-linux-via-command-line.md

 You should now have the shared folder open in your Windows PC!
 For ease of access, pin it to Quick Access or map it as a Network Drive.

 However, there MAY be an additional issue, as Windows 10 Home (but not Professional) apparently does not have the Local Security Policy settings (secpol.msc) that is required to interface with Samba.
-I can't confirm this myself since I use Windows 10 Professional, but if you have issues and Windows complains about secpol.msc, [go here for detailed instructions](https://www.majorgeeks.com/content/page/how_to_enable_local_security_policy_in_windows_10_home.html) on how to fix this issue.
+I can't confirm this myself since I use Windows 10 Professional, but if you have issues and Windows complains about secpol.msc, <a href="https://www.majorgeeks.com/content/page/how_to_enable_local_security_policy_in_windows_10_home.html" target="_blank">go here for detailed instructions</a> on how to fix this issue.

 <div id='speed'/>